genieeelee/bootstrap/site/docs/4.4/components/forms.md

 {% capture callout %}
 ##### Input group validation
 Input groups have difficulty with validation styles, unfortunately.
 Our recommendation is to place feedback messages as sibling elements of the `.input-group` that has `.is-{valid|invalid}`.
 Placing feedback messages within input groups breaks the `border-radius`.
-[See this comment for a workaround](https://github.com/twbs/bootstrap/issues/25110#issuecomment-586565165).
+[See this workaround](#input-group-validation-workaround).
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}